Monument: Creation and functions

 A formalist interpretation of monuments suggests their origins date back to antiquity and even prehistory.
 Archaeologists like Gordon Childe viewed ancient monuments as symbols of power.
 Historians such as Lewis Mumford proposed that the practice began with Paleolithic landmarks, which served as sites for communication with ancestral spirits.
 However, these perspectives often project modern uses of monuments onto ancient structures.
 In art history, monuments are seen as significant sculptural forms; in architecture and urban planning, they are crucial for city organization and mapping.
 These contemporary interpretations have been retroactively applied to ancient and non-Western structures.
 This modern concept of monuments aligns with how past constructions are labeled as monuments today.
 Françóise Choay highlights the distinction between these views: "The historic monument is a precisely datable invention of the West... exported and diffused beyond Europe from the late nineteenth century."
-Basically, the definition framework of the term monument depends on the current historical frame conditions.
-Aspects of the Culture of Remembrance and cultural memory are also linked to it, as well as questions about the concepts of public sphere and durability (of the one memorized) and the form and content of the monument (work-like monument).
-From an art historical point of view, the dichotomy of content and form opens up the problem of the "linguistic ability" of the monument.
-It becomes clear that language is an eminent part of a monument and it is often represented in "non-objective" or "architectural monuments", at least with a plaque.
-In this connection, the debate touches on the social mechanisms that combine with Remembrance.
-These are acceptance of the monument as an object, the conveyed contents and the impact of these contents.

 Monuments are frequently used to improve the appearance of a city or location.
 Planned cities such as Washington, D.C., New Delhi and Brasília are often built around monuments.
 For example, the Washington Monument's location was conceived by L'Enfant to help organize public space in the city, before it was designed or constructed.
 Older cities have monuments placed at locations that are already important or are sometimes redesigned to focus on one.
-As Shelley suggested in his famous poem "Ozymandias" ("Look on my works, ye Mighty, and despair!"), the purpose of monuments is very often to impress or awe.